oven-sh/bun/README.md

 <br/>
 Package manager == <code>bun install</code>
 <br/>
-bun.js == bun’s JavaScriptCore integration that executes JavaScript.
+bun.js == bun's JavaScriptCore integration that executes JavaScript.
 Similar to how Node.js & Deno embed V8.
 </small>

 ### Limitations & intended usage

 Today, bun is mostly focused on bun.js: the JavaScript runtime.

-While you could use bun's bundler & transpiler separately to build for browsers or node, bun doesn't have a minifier or support tree-shaking yet.
+While you could use bun's bundler & transpiler separately to build for browsers or Node.js, bun doesn't have a minifier or support tree-shaking yet.
 For production browser builds, you probably should use a tool like esbuild or swc.

-Longer-term, bun intends to replace Node.js, Webpack, Babel, yarn, and PostCSS (in production).
+Longer-term, bun intends to replace Node.js, Webpack, Babel, Yarn, and PostCSS (in production).

 ### Upcoming breaking changes

-- Bun's CLI flags will change to better support bun as a JavaScript runtime.
+- bun's CLI flags will change to better support bun as a JavaScript runtime.
 They were chosen when bun was just a frontend development tool.
-- Bun's bundling format will change to accommodate production browser bundles and on-demand production bundling
+- bun's bundling format will change to accommodate production browser bundles and on-demand production bundling

 ## Configuration